davidayalas/hugolifycms/README.md

 * Hugo with nested folders integrated with NetlifyCMS
 * Multilanguage (Netlifycms and Hugo suport for multilanguage are incompatibles by now)
 * CMS accessible from live site
+* It works with Netlify Identity and Github Auth:  main problem here was creating new sections paths in content folder.

 ## Motivation